florinpop17/app-ideas/Projects/3-Advanced/Calorie-Counter-App.md

 a 'Search' button, and a 'Clear' button.
 -   [ ] User can enter search terms into the food description input text box.
 -   [ ] User can click on the 'Search' button to search for the matching food.
--   [ ] User can see and warning message if no search terms were entered.
+-   [ ] User can see a warning message if no search terms were entered.
 -   [ ] User can see a warning message if no matches were found.
 -   [ ] User can see a list of the matching food items, portion sizes, and calories in a scrollable results panel that is limited to 25 entries.